Introduction

 Dealing Additional Community Cards

 After the agreement has been settled, the dealer will distribute two sets of community cards from the deck.
-In Texas Hold'em for instance, if players decide to run it twice upon seeing the flop, then doubled turns and rivers are dealt by said dealer.
+In Texas Hold'em, for instance, if players decide to run it twice upon seeing the flop, doubled turns and rivers are dealt by said dealer.

 Outcome Determination

 Following the distribution of extra cards for every round, results are calculated individually.
-Subsequently, players adhere to traditional poker regulations as they evaluate their hands in order to discern victorious outcomes per round.
+Subsequently, players adhere to traditional poker regulations as they evaluate their hands to discern victorious outcomes per round.

 Pot Division

-Afterwards, the pot is split in two equally sized portions.
+Afterwards, the pot is split into two equally sized portions.
 These are then awarded to each respective victor of the runs conducted.
-In case one player obtains victory on both occasions, he can take home all of the winnings from said pot.
+If one player wins on both occasions, he can take home all the winnings from said pot.

 Result